Government procurement in the United Kingdom: Historical overview

 Part 3 of the Small Business, Enterprise and Employment Act 2015 allowed the Minister for the Cabinet Office or the relevant Secretary of State to impose further regulations on public bodies regarding how they undertake procurement, until this provision was replaced by the regulatory provisions in section 122 of the Procurement Act 2023.
-The Minister for the Cabinet Office is the minister with overall responsibility for procurement policy, which is delivered through the Crown Commercial Service, an executive agency sponsored by the Cabinet Office.
+The Minister for the Cabinet Office is the minister with overall responsibility for procurement policy, which is delivered through the Government Commercial Agency, formerly the Crown Commercial Service, an executive agency sponsored by the Cabinet Office.